NREL/glm/README.md

 You can pip install the package from PyPI or using the wheel (files with extension .whl) after downloading it or directly from the URL from the releases page.

-For example, the following installs the latest glm package for Windows, MacOSX or Linux.
+The following installs the latest glm package for Windows, MacOSX or Linux from PyPI.
 This will work for Python2 or Python3.

 ```
 pip install glm